Earth-Hominid/Todo/README.md

 ## Modular JavaScript Ground Rules

 - Self-contained code

-- - Everything associated with my module is in my module
+* Everything associated with my module is in my module
-- - No global variables
+* No global variables
-- - If a module manages more than one thing, it should be split up.
+* If a module manages more than one thing, it should be split up.

-- Separation of Concerns
+* Separation of Concerns
-- DRY code: Do not repeat yourself
+* DRY code: Do not repeat yourself

-- Efficient DOM usage
+* Efficient DOM usage
-- - Very few $(selections)
+* Very few $(selections)

-- No memory leaks
+* No memory leaks
-- - All events can be unbound
+* All events can be unbound
+* Ensure event listeners go away.